jjemerson/Sharing/README.md

 I recommend getting a hold of a cheap low voltage power supply and digital multimeter just to convince yourself that the switching works the way you expect it to.
 For example, program the start time for 10 seconds and the end time for 10 seconds and set the ratio to 2.
 Set the run time to at least 0.1 hours (it will turn off after run time has elapsed, so if you're fiddling around for more than 6 minutes, increase the run time).
 If all is well, if you set your power supply to be 10V, then you should see the digital multimeter spend 10 seconds at 10V and 5 seconds at -10V and this pattern will be repeated as long as the run is active.

 ### The final setup
 This is what the final setup looks like.
 While in use, the flask sits on the stirrer (unheated of course) and has a stir bar in it.
 The wires lead out of the chromatography refrigerator to the Pulsewave and the power supply and the multimeter.
+We put everything in the 4C to prevent overheating and because we don't have a chiller.

 <img src="PFGE_ChromFridge.jpg" width="360">